 Find a lender that accepts all types of income.Being on welfare can limit your options when you need a loan.
 Especially if it’s your only source of income.
 However, you might be eligible for short-term loans from CDFIs, credit unions and payday lenders.
-Just make sure you’re working with a legit lender and read about the drawbacks before you apply.
+But make sure you’re working with a legit lender and read about the drawbacks before you apply.

 How do I get a loan on welfare?

-You can get through a direct lender or by using a broker service while you’re on welfare.
+Get a loan through a direct lender or by using a broker service while you’re on welfare.
 Generally, you’re limited to short-term loans if you rely on welfare.

 Contact the lender to make sure they accept government benefits as a source of income before you apply.